-This ensemble seeks to achieve musical excellence by means of a professional environment with professional expectations.
 Each player's attitude and preparation are essential to the success of the group.
-Individuals are expected to take ownership for their parts and share in the responsibility for their section's performance.
-In order to meet these expectations, students will be asked to take on leadership roles within the ensemble (e.g., section leaders, concert master, etc.).
+Therefore, individuals are expected to take ownership for their parts and share in the responsibility for their section's performance.
+In order to meet these expectations, students will be asked to take on leadership roles within the ensemble (e.g. section leaders), and the rehearsal schedule for the entire week will be posted in advance.